 Allow mistakes to occur.
 Your child will not learn to read, ride a bicycle or play basketball without making mistakes.
 Likewise, your kids will not learn to make better money management decisions without making mistakes.

 Remind yourself that kid-size money mistakes are the best learning experiences, are relatively harmless and don’t show up on a credit report.
 Mistakes made as a child are the foundation for the wisdom they will need as adults.
 Mistakes made later can create long-term financial problems for your adult children.

 If you set up a regular, consistent allowance system as explained in The No-Cash Allowance your kids won’t need to ask for money.
 Why?
 Because your kids will always know how much, when and why they will receive money.

 Kids know that in Monopoly®, they can only get $200 for passing Go.
 With that money they go forward and make decisions.
 When kids manage their own money, parents are more helpful when they step back and let the kids flex their decision-making muscles.

 When the decision turns out to be wrong, you can gently ask them how they liked the results.
 Remind them that everyone makes mistakes with money.
 The key is to learn something from the experience.

-When you become proactive in helping your children learn money management, you create an environment for them to learn by doing.
+When your kid asks for money start being proactive.
+Now is the time to help your children learn money management.
+Create an environment for them to learn by doing.
 What you do now will help them make better decisions later.Follow me on social media: